Arudjreis/awesome-security-GRC/README.md

 This is a list of resources (most are free, some are cheap, a handful are expensive) for security GRC folks.

 Each of you probably has a different title.
-Cyber Risk Managers, Security Compliance Program Managers, Business Information Security Officers, Security Risk & Compliance Senior Analyst, Third-Party Risk Management Governance Lead, GRC something, etc.
+Cyber Risk Managers, Security Compliance Program Managers, Business Information Security Officers, Security Risk & Compliance Senior Analysts, Third-Party Risk Management Governance Leads, GRC something, etc.

 This variety is naming isn't that great because it's easy for software developers to come together as a community to organize knowledge and share information.
 A software engineer can be a developer, a software engineer or a software developer.
 Any sub-sections of this (back-end, front-end, etc.) still means a major trunk of knowledge is useful and relevant to most SWE.